christellepd/bike-sharing-analysis/README.md

 ### :green_book: Description
-This repository shows an explanatory data analysis to understand the demand for bicycle rentals over time and use a linear regression analysis to forecast demand.
+This repository shows an explanatory data analysis to understand the demand for bicycle rentals over time and use a linear regression analysis to forecast seasonal demand.

 ---